BuilderIO/builder/.changeset/famous-pants-agree.md

 '@builder.io/react': patch
 ---

-Fix: Content API invocations will have `includeRefs` set to `true` by default and will not have `enrich` as part of its query-params
+Fix: Content API invocations will have `includeRefs` set to `true` by default.